rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 - Focused on clear and user-friendly UI and UX.
 As described in the user personas, simplicity was prioritized for casual and busy users.
 - Layout is clean, with intuitive card-based recipe display.
-- Color contrast and accessibility are being considered (plan to use tools like Lighthouse for audits).
+- Color contrast and accessibility are being considered.
 - **Design theme**: The UI follows a warm and casual style, using soft background tones like `#f6f0e8` (a creamy beige) to reduce visual strain and create a cozy atmosphere.
 - **Typography**: Readable and friendly fonts were selected (Quicksand and Poppins), helping to create an approachable feel for users of all ages.
 - **Layout**: Cards and sections are consistently spaced with large touch targets for clarity and mobile-friendliness.
 Recipe cards are displayed in a clean grid, with images and titles centered for balance.

-Some of the points ---
+Some of the focused points are mentioned below.
 ### Login UX
 Special care was taken in designing the login page to ensure a smooth and welcoming user experience.
 - Users are greeted by a large, centered logo to establish the brand image.